jeff-ridgeway/jeff-ridgeway.github.io/README.md

 #Professional Website of Jefferson D. Ridgeway IV.

 Hello!
-My name is Jefferson D. Ridgeway IV and am hosting my webpage [link](https://jeff-ridgeway/github.io) on github!
+My name is Jefferson D. Ridgeway IV and am hosting my [link](https://jeff-ridgeway.github.io) on github!
 Please feel free to browse my website and if you have any questions, email me at jdridgeway4@gmail.com.
 Hope you have a great day!